EducationCopyright: © Peter Winandy

 E.ON ERC is highly committed to provide excellence and innovation in education.

-The Institute for Energy Efficient Buildings and Indoor Climate offers courses for undergraduate students in “Mechanical Engineering” as well as for the consecutive graduate programs "Energy Engineering” and "General Mechanical Engineering".
-These courses can also be accepted as electives in other undergraduate and graduate programs.
-The lectures for the undergraduate programs provide a basis in the field of energy economics and energy networks while the lectures for the graduate programs mainly deal with the components and the conceptual design of heating, ventilation and air-conditioning systems in the building sector.
-In 2013 Prof. Müller received the Internal Faculty Teaching Award of the faculty of mechanical engineering.
+The Institute for Building and Air Conditioning Technology offers courses for students, both in the Bachelor's program "Mechanical Engineering" and in the consecutive Master's programs "Energy Technology" and "General Mechanical Engineering".
+These courses can also be taken as electives in other Bachelor and Master programs.
+The courses for the bachelor's programs provide a foundation in the field of energy economics and energy networks, while the courses for the master's programs deal primarily with the components and design of heating, ventilation and air conditioning systems in buildings.
+In 2013, Prof. Müller received the internal faculty teaching award of the Faculty of Mechanical Engineering.
 This award is given for a very good evaluation of his lectures by the students.

 Together with two adjunct professors and the PGS and ISEA staff, Prof. De Doncker and Prof. Sauer offer lectures, seminars, exercise and laboratory sessions in all Bachelor and Master programs of the faculty of Electrical Engineering and Information Technology (ET&IT).
+The subjects offered cover a range of topics from energy storage technologies to power electronics and electrical drives.
 In particular, at the Master Level, both chairs offer courses on electrical energy conversion and storage systems, primarily in the Master Curricula “Energy Engineering”, and “Systems Engineering and Automation”.
 Since 1997, most lectures are offered also in English for the International Master Curriculum “Electrical Power Engineering”.
 The lectures are supported by research assistants of PGS and the Institute for Power Electronics and Electrical Drives (ISEA).
 Fundamentals, modeling and analysis techniques for electrical and electro-chemical components and systems are the main topics in the Bachelor programs.
 The detailed synthesis, control and design of power electronic converters, drives and electro-chemical storage systems, such as batteries and fuel cells, are covered in the Master Curricula.
-Specialized lectures are offered on (medium voltage) traction drives (Prof. Müller-Hellmann) and Electro-thermal Process Technologies (Dr. Seitzer).
-PGS/ISEA also support the lectures on National (Bachelor) and International (Master) Patent Law (Dr. Jostarndt), which are offered to all E.ON ERC students and graduate students.
-In 2013, with cooperation of the RWTH International Academy, two continued education programs were offered at E.ON ERC.
-Most notably, Prof. Jay Baliga (NCSU, USA), Dr. Uwe Scheuermann (Semikron Company), Prof. Vescan, Prof. Knoch and Prof. De Doncker lectured a course on “Modern Power Semiconductor Devices”.
+Specialized lectures are offered on (medium voltage) traction drives and railway traction systems (Dr. Brockmeyer).
+PGS/ISEA also supports the lectures on National (Bachelor) and International (Master) Patent Law (Dr. Jostarndt), which are offered to all E.ON ERC students and graduate students.